lakhujanivijay/Playing-with-tabular-data/ReadMe.md

 ------------

-I will be dealing with a csv file which could be accessed [here](https://github.com/lakhujanivijay/Playing_with_tabular_data/tree/master/data_set).
+I will be dealing with some demo data sets which could be accessed [here](https://github.com/lakhujanivijay/Playing_with_tabular_data/tree/master/data_set).

 ##### 1. Getting headers